Services

 WP2.6 Develop a roadmap for a leading-edge erosion atlas

-Including developing Recommended Practice (RP) for use of meteorological data for determining Leading Edge Erosion (LEE) classes.
+Including developing Recommended Report for use of meteorological data for determining Leading Edge Erosion (LEE) classes.

-WP2.7 Develop Recommended Practice (RP) for measurements of LEE drivers
+WP2.7 Develop Recommended Report for measurements of LEE drivers

 Including metrology development and prospects for establishing ‘super sites’ for instrument testing and model V&V exercises.